Alro10/twitter-sentiment-live/README.md

-# Twitter sentiment analysis: LIVE (IBM data science test)
+# Twitter sentiment analysis: LIVE

 The challenge is about to create amazing stream tweets sentiment analysis dashboards from Portuguese language.
+This is a test for becoming a Data Scientist at IBM

 <p align="center">
 <img src="https://github.com/Alro10/twitter-sentiment-live/blob/master/live.png" alt="alt text" width="100%" height="100%">